 TERRORISM RISK : MEDIUM

-Recent reports show that organized crime, related to the Medellín Cartel, a highly organized drug cartel in Columbia, has occurred repeatedly as a consequence of the fight against them.
+Recent reports show that organized crime, related to the Medellín Cartel, a highly organized drug cartel in Colombia, has occurred repeatedly as a consequence of the fight against them.
 Tourists are not the direct targets but may be victims in case they find themselves at the place of the attack.

 SCAMS RISK : HIGH